Bali

 How many days should I spend in Nusa Penida?

-To fully experience Nusa Penida, keep aside at least 2 days.
+To fully experience Nusa Penida, keep aside at least 2 days but if you are short in time, you can visit the main attractions in a single day.

 What is the best time to visit Nusa Penida?